mighdoll/thimbleberry/doc/Utilities.md

 WebGPU resources like textures and buffers are expensive, and garbage collection is uncertain.
-To free GPU resources more directly, thimbleberry offers utilities for reference counting destroyable resources.
+To free GPU resources more directly, Thimbleberry offers utilities for reference counting destroyable resources.

 - basic usage tracking